Go here, to sign up for a sandbox account.

 Send and Receive Permissions on the dashboard.

-To do that, usually you make a View User API call and grab the
+To do that, usually, make a View User API call and grab the

 Same as before, we will automatically set the appropriate OAuth key for you.